kiwitcms/Kiwi/docs/source/guide/introduction.rst

 This object is used to record scenarios in the database.

 For every distinct product build that is being tested you have to create a Test Run artifact.
-The Test Run holds a collection of Test Case Run objects, information about the testing environment (via tags), who the default tester is, start/finish timestamps, etc.
+The Test Run holds a collection of Test Execution objects, information about the testing environment (via tags), who the default tester is, start/finish timestamps, etc.

-A Test Case Run object is the container that links together the actual testing scenario with its execution status, additional comments and bugs found during testing!
-A Test Case Run object has a 1-to-1 relation to the Test Case for which it holds status.
-Thus a Test Case Run object represents the actual Test Case that will be/was executed against a particular product build and environment combination!
+A Test Execution object is the container that links together the actual testing scenario with its execution status, additional comments and bugs found during testing!
+A Test Execution object has a 1-to-1 relation to the Test Case for which it holds status.
+Thus a Test Execution object represents the actual Test Case that will be/was executed against a particular product build and environment combination!